OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/00-Introduction_to_Business_Logic.md

 ## Challenges of Logic Testing

 Automated tools find it hard to understand context, hence it's up to a person to perform these kinds of tests.
-The following two examples will illustrate how understanding the functionality of the application, the developer's intentions, and some creative “out-of-the-box” thinking can break the application's logic.
+The following two examples will illustrate how understanding the functionality of the application, the developer's intentions, and some creative "out-of-the-box" thinking can break the application's logic.
 The first example starts with a simplistic parameter manipulation, whereas the second is a real world example of a multi-step process leading to completely subvert the application.

 **Example 1**: